-This post is sponsored by Next Republic Kitchen and may contain affiliate links.
+This post is sponsored by Next Republic Kitchen.

 If you know me well enough, you’ll probably already know that most favorite kind of restaurant is the kind that offers Asian cuisine and great cocktails.
 A few days ago I was craving Asian food like no other visiting my friends in Pasadena and we planned to go eat, drink and then go salsa dancing at The Granada.
 Conveniently enough, Next Republic Kitchen just happened to be right around the corner from The Granada, so why not begin the night with some Asian fusion and drinks?

 A few of my friends and I were invited to Next Republic Kitchen, a new restaurant located in Downtown Alhambra with a dim-lit, gastropub vibe.
 Featuring fairly-priced Asian fusion tapas dishes like pork belly buns to American appetizers like chili fries, they offer something for everyone, which makes family-style eating budget-friendly and full of variety.
 Here were my favorite dishes and drinks of the night.

 Next Republic Kitchen’s cocktail menu features less than 10 different types of cocktails, but make no mistake: each one has a delicious twist.
 We ordered a several drinks that were all delicious, well-balanced and extremely unique.

 Not only does NRK serve cocktails but also offers an extensive wine list, beer, sake and soju as well.